Our Therapies

 Setting a target on unmet needs

 Lyme disease is the most common vector-borne disease in the United States, caused by an infection of Borrelia bacteria following a bite by a tick.
 Estimates of annual cases of Lyme disease in the United States range from approximately 300,000 to 400,000.
-We are developing TP-05 as an oral formulation that is designed as a prophylactic drug against Lyme disease to eradicate the tick before it can transmit the Borrelia bacteria.
+We are developing TP-05 as an oral formulation that is designed to be a prophylactic drug against Lyme disease to eradicate the tick before it can transmit the Borrelia bacteria.
 TP-05 also has the potential to cause the death of mosquitos that transmit malaria.
 Malaria is one of the world’s highest unmet public health needs, with approximately 247 million cases and more than 600,000 deaths worldwide.